iMoonLab/DeepHypergraph/docs/source/start/high_order/hypergraph.rst

 Construction
 ---------------------
 The simple hypergraph structure can be constructed by the following methods.
-More details can refer to aaaaaaaaaaaaa.
+More details can refer to :ref:`here <build_hypergraph>`.

 - Hyperedge list (**default**) :py:class:`dhg.Hypergraph`
 - Features with k-Nearest Neighbors :py:meth:`dhg.Hypergraph.from_feature_kNN`